 It is the student's responsibility to submit the final evaluation (and hour log) by the deadline indicated by the program.
-Students will submit the documentation as per the program instructions.
+Students will submit the documentation as per the program instructions which is within 3 days of the last day of the practicum.
 See instructions on Moodle and in the course outline.
 Failure to submit the required documents on time may cause the student to fail the WIL experience, regardless of the final evaluation results and hour log total.

 Please ensure all pages in the WIL experience Final Evaluation are filled in completely and initialled where indicated.
-The final page must be signed and dated by both the student and the supervisor to be valid.
+The final page must be signed and dated by both the student and the preceptor to be valid.

-The hour log must also be signed and dated by both the supervisor and the student to be valid.
+The Practicum Activity Checklist and Practicum Hour Log must also be signed and dated by both the preceptor and the student to be valid.